Using Object Storage with s3fs

 Add the following line to

-The file system will appear in your OS like a local file system and you can access the files like as they are on your hard drive.
+The file system of the mounted bucket will appear in your OS like a local file system.
+This means you can access the files as if they were on your hard drive.

 - Random writes or appends to files require rewriting the entire file